 - Are your offices local?

-There are plenty of other things you can ask, but the key here is forget about your pitch.
+There are plenty of other things you can ask, but the key here is to forget about your pitch.
 You’re not there to sell yourself or your services — you’re there to make meaningful contacts.
 Focus on listening more than talking.
 Collect business cards, and crucially: you do the follow-up.

 If you’re waiting for them to make the first move, you might be waiting a long time.
 Still wondering whether networking is worth it?
 Check out our post on “3 Reasons You Should Be Networking” to see the positive impact it can have on your personal and professional growth.